The buckin’ bronco is corralled; the country night has come to a close; and the last notes of live music have faded.

 Ranging from scholarships for the arts to community grants, SRCCF is a collection of resources given by generous donors to support education, health care, childcare, economic development, tourism, conservation, beautification and to meet the needs of our communities at large.

-Starved Rock Country Community Foundation has awarded more than 212 scholarships and grants.
+Starved Rock Country Community Foundation has awarded more than 921 grants to charitable organizations, scholarships and disaster relief funds

 As a grant-making public charity, Starved Rock Country Community Foundation brings donors and community agencies of all backgrounds together to improve and maintain the quality of life in Bureau, LaSalle, and Putnam Counties – forever.